ahoymrag/ahoymrag.github.io/projects/theHavens/havens-chap30-40.md

 So I threw my hat into the areana and decided to open up a half laundramat - half venue - and half television broadcast network - a place that would have different vending machines.

 ## Chapter 34

+## Things to talk about

+1. Considering getting an amazon affilate link

+˜